-Using a typical approach, you can instantiate separate IP integrator block design sources in various RTL modules at different levels of hierarchy.
+Using an RTL design approach, you can instantiate separate IP integrator block design sources in various RTL modules at different levels of hierarchy.
 However, these block designs are isolated instances, and modularization cannot be used to control addressing or parameter propagation within the block designs.

-Using block design containers (BDCs), you can instantiate one or more block designs inside another block design.
+Block design containers (BDCs) enable you to instantiate one or more block designs inside another block design.
 This feature essentially converts a hierarchical block and its contents into a block design.
 The resulting block design is defined as a .bd file and can also be used as part of another block design project.

-In the following figure, three separate block designs instantiated in one level of hierarchy are converted into two levels of hierarchy, in which Block Design 1 instantiates Block Design 2 and Block Design 3 as BDCs.
+In the following figure, three separate block designs instantiated in one level of hierarchy are converted into two levels of hierarchy, in which Block Design 1 instantiates Block Design 2 and Block Design 3 using a block design container.

 BDCs offer the following benefits: